intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 The composition of data traffic has changed since the beginning of the pandemic: the use of videoconferencing services and virtual private networks (VPNs) for access to company resources from the home environment has risen sharply.
 In ISP and IXP network it was overserved {{Feldmann2020}}
-that traffic associated to web conferencing, video, and gaming increased largely in March.
+that traffic associated to web conferencing, video, and gaming increased largely in March 2020.
 For example, the relative traffic share of many "essential" applications like VPN and conferencing tools increased by more than 200%.
 At the same time, the traffic share for other traffic classes decreases substantially, e.g., traffic related to education, social media, and---for some periods---CDNs.